Top 10 Greatest British Children's Shows

 The Contenders

-The top 5 won't be complete without this classic programme - Rainbow.
-It's very fun, colourful and full of laughter.
-My favourite character was Zippy.
-He was very bossy, naughty and quite cheeky.
+The top 5 won't be complete without this classic program - Rainbow.
+It's very fun, colourful, and full of laughter.
+My favorite character was Zippy.
+He was very bossy, naughty, and quite cheeky.
 Paint the whole world with a Rainbow!

 13 Peppa Pig Peppa Pig is a British preschool animated television series directed and produced by Astley Baker Davies in association with Entertainment One, which originally aired on 31 May 2004.
 It went on a hiatus for just over two years before re-premiering on 14 February 2015.

-My favorite character is George pig, Anyways, This show is really great.
+My favorite character is George Pig.
+Anyway, this show is really great.

 20 Ben & Holly's Little Kingdom